 Yaki Tofu vs Nama-Age Dofu vs Aburaage vs Ganmodoki

-“Tofu (豆腐)” is soybean curd packed with nutrients and is widely enjoyed in many countries in recent years.
+“Tofu (豆腐)” is a processed soy food widely seen in East and Southeast Asia.
+The soybean curd is packed with nutrients and is available in many countries in recent years.

-However, due to its characteristic taste, some people don’t like Tofu, so for those who can’t eat the soy food, I introduced a tasty tofu-like food called “Tamago Dofu (玉子豆腐: egg tofu)” before.
-Although Tamago Dofu is similar to Tofu, it isn’t a processed Tofu made from soybeans.
+However, due to its characteristic taste, some people don’t like it.
+So for those who can’t eat tofu, I introduced a tasty tofu-like food called “Tamago Dofu (玉子豆腐: egg tofu)” before.

 Yaki Tofu (焼き豆腐)

-Made by lightly grilling drained Firm Tofu, “Yaki Tofu (焼き豆腐)” is a simple processed Tofu that is quite firm.
-It is often used as an ingredient for Japanese hot-pot dishes called “Nabemono (鍋物)”, including “Sukiyaki (すき焼き)”.
+Made by lightly grilling drained Firm Tofu, “Yaki Tofu (焼き豆腐)” is a simple, quite firm processed tofu.
+It is often used as an ingredient for Japanese hot-pot dishes called “Nabemono (鍋物)” including “Sukiyaki (すき焼き)”.

 Nama-Age Dofu (生揚げ豆腐) or Atsuage Tofu (厚揚げ豆腐)

-Made by deep-frying thin slices of Tofu, “Aburaage (油揚げ)” is the most commonly eaten processed Tofu in Japan.
-Unlike Nama-Age Dofu, the interior is cooked through because of its thinness.
-This processed Tofu is used in various Japanese dishes, which include “Kitsune Udon (きつねうどん)“, “Inari Zushi (いなり寿司)”, and Miso soup.
+Made by deep-frying thin slices of tofu, “Aburaage (油揚げ)” is the most commonly eaten processed tofu in Japan.
+Unlike Nama-Age Dofu, the interior of Aburaage is cooked through because of its thinness.